-State Representative Jay Case proudly represents the 63rd District of Winchester, Colebrook, and sections of Goshen and Torrington.
-He was re-elected to his 5th term in November 2020, and has been appointed to serve as the Ranking Member of the Human Services Committee.
+State Representative Jay Case proudly represents the 63rd District of Winchester, Colebrook, and Torrington.
+He was re-elected to his 6th term in November 2022, and has been appointed to serve as the Ranking Member of the Human Services Committee.
 Rep. Case also serves on the legislature’s Higher Education and Aging committees.

 In addition to being the Ranking Member of the legislature’s Internship Committee, where he helps young people learn about state government and policy, Rep. Case was a founding member of the first-ever Intellectual and Developmental Disabilities (I/DD) caucus.
 His bipartisan work on the I/DD Caucus brings members of the I/DD community into state policy-making decisions and provides them with a voice to improve the way government delivers supportive services to the community.